-Naturally gluten free, this curried split mung bean soup with coconut milk is easy to prepare, nourishing and simply delicious.
-Enjoy on its own or with some grilled naan for dunkin’!
+This warming curried split mung bean soup with coconut milk is easy to prepare, nourishing and simply delicious.
+Enjoy on its own or with some grilled naan for dunking!

 Bringing you a delicious mung bean recipe today!